mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/ACT-I-COMPLETE.md

 >
 > *She's not a child—she's nineteen, an adult.
 This is her choice.
 But I know the Baron.
 He'll send mercenaries.
 He'll send assassins.
 He'll never stop until he gets her back.*
 >
 > *I'm offering 150 gold—everything I have saved—to protect us.
 To protect her.
-Just for a few weeks until we can reach Aethoria Republic where the Baron has no legal authority.
+Just for a few weeks until we can reach the free territories where the Baron has no legal authority.
 Then we can start a new life.*
 >
 > *Please.
 Don't let him take her back.
 She'll be trapped in a gilded cage for the rest of her life."*